mlevy2525/mlevy2525.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second year PhD student at The University of Maryland, College Park.
+I am a second year PhD student at the University of Maryland, College Park.
 My advisor is Abhinav Shrivastava.
 You can read more about my work in the research tab.

 In May 2019 I graduated Summa Cum Laude from the University of Pennsylvania where I majored in Computer Science and minored in Mathematics.